Role Models: Production

 The film was originally announced in December 2006 under the title Big Brothers, with Luke Greenfield directing and Timothy Dowling writing the script.
-A January 22, 2007, draft of the script credits Moses Port and David Guarascio as writers, with no listing of Dowling.
+On January 22, 2007, a draft of the script credits Moses Port and David Guarascio as writers, with no listing of Dowling.
 During promotion for the film Knocked Up, Paul Rudd revealed that shooting on Big Brothers was on hiatus while the script was being retooled.
 News was later revealed that Rudd was commissioned to write a new draft of the script and David Wain had signed on to direct.
 Wain later revealed the film was now titled Little Big Men.
-UniversalPictures.com listed the film under the final title Role Models, which made its release on November 7, 2008.
+Universal Pictures listed the film under the final title Role Models, which made its release on November 7, 2008.
 It was pre-screened at the University of Maryland's Hoff Theater on October 30, 2008, to positive accord.

 A running gag in the film is a song entitled "Love Take Me Down (to the Streets)", which is claimed by Martin to be by the band Wings.
 In the initial scene at the Sturdy Wings building, Martin begins singing the song, which he claims is "one of their hits from the '70s", a fact which Danny denies.
 During the credits, the song plays and is listed on the film soundtrack as being performed by "Not Wings".
-The song was written by Charles Gansa, a composer who worked on the film, and A. D. Miles, who plays Martin in the film.
+The song was written by Charles Gansa, the film's composer known for his work in the band Guv'ner, and A. D. Miles, who plays Martin in the film.
 It was written to imitate the style of the music of Wings and performed by Joey Curatolo, a Paul McCartney soundalike who performs in the Beatles tribute band Rain.